- Degree: Bachelor of Science

 - Graduate Degree: Yes

-- Study Opportunities: GradTrac and Honors
+- Study Opportunities: Honors

 The Construction Management program, which is accredited by ATMAE (the Association of Technology, Management, and Applied Engineering), prepares students for areas such as construction management or supervision or superintending, estimating, surveying, scheduling, inspecting, contracting, and project planning.
 The curriculum is designed to provide a background in the concepts, theories, and principles that define contemporary residential and commercial construction.
 Field experiences allow students to be involved in activities that simulate those on a construction site.
 Field trips to construction sites allow students opportunities to view and observe first-hand state-of-the-art building materials and techniques.
 Classes also involve using tools and equipment to engage in construction fabrication activities and learn how to conduct a survey.
 No prior construction experience is required for admittance to the program.
 The professional practice class has instruction that prepares students for career and internship searches, etiquette, networking, presentation skills, interviewing, office communication, communicating with clients, and more.

 Knoblauch Hall is host to state-of-the-art computer hardware and software in support of construction curricula.
 Students use the most updated version of AutoDesk software (AutoCAD, Inventor, and Revit).
 In addition, there is a construction laboratory and a materials laboratory that are used for a variety of learning activities in our program.
 Our facilities are also home to concrete testing activities and surveying activities that use the WIU campus as a laboratory.
 A sampling of class activities include the following:

 - Soils testing